structuredfeed/UK-AI-LEGISLATION-FEED/Sources/uk_sources.md

 - License: Open Government Licence v3.0
 = Notes: Content is limited to publicly released blog updates and announcements.

+Legal & Compliance Statement
+- No scraping or automated extraction of restricted content is performed.
+- All data is obtained from official government sources.
+- Content is used in accordance with the stated licenses.
+- Where full documents are not available via APIs, only metadata and summaries are included.

-Only metadata and summaries are processed.
-Full legal texts are not redistributed.
+Only official summaries, abstracts, and metadata are used.
+Full legal texts, standards documents, and PDFs are not republished.

 All underlying source documents remain the property of their respective issuing authorities.